Leaving a traumatic religious experience usually leaves people feeling lost, confused, and unsure of who you are and what you believe.

 Don’t let anyone pressure you into moving on before you’re ready.
 One of the hallmarks of a traumatic religious experience is the Church and Christians telling you what to think and believe.
 That background makes it hard to trust your thoughts and feelings.
 But here’s the thing: it’s okay to question.
 In fact, it’s healthy.
 Let yourself ask hard questions and explore your doubts and beliefs.
 Be kind to yourself as you do so because it will feel reeeeeeally uncomfortable pushing back on the limits and stories they told you.

 Remember that you’re doing the best you can with what you have.
 If something doesn’t feel right to you, trust your instincts.
 You don’t have to justify your feelings to anyone else.
 Remember that toxicity is a human issue, not just a Church one, so take everything with a grain of salt.
-It’s wise to keep in mind that no one knows all the answers.
-It’s a common tendency in deconstruction to throw away Christianity when leaving toxic religion and then grab onto a new belief with a fierce hold.
-Remember that you are safe, you can trust your body, and you will be okay.

 Giving yourself those reminders will come in clutch when your gut gives you a nudge to move toward something or get out as fast as possible.